MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_record_section_descriptor.md

 A single bit that indicates that the error described by the corresponding error record section was not contained within the processor or memory hierarchy.
 In this situation, the error might have propagated to other components of the system.

-#### Reset

-A single bit that indicates that the component must be reinitialized or re-enabled by the operating system.

-#### ThresholdExceeded

-A single bit that indicates that an error threshold has been exceeded.

-#### ResourceNotAvailable

-A single bit that indicates that a resource could not be queried for error information due to conflicts with other system software or resources.
-In this situation, some of the fields of the corresponding error record section will be invalid.

 #### LatentError

 A single bit that indicates that the reported error is a latent error (one not yet consumed) that could result in a more severe error when it is consumed.

+#### Primary

+A single bit that indicates that the corresponding error record section is the primary section within the error record.
+When there are multiple sections contained in an error record, the primary section is the section that is used for error recovery.

 #### Reserved